 Begin researching program options and reading information about schools/programs/locations that might be well suited for their goals.
-Attending a Study Abroad 101 (XXXXXXXXXXXX Link our 101 XXXXXXXXXXX) , a daily info meeting led by peer advisors, is a great way to learn the basics.
-After this, students should be one-on-one with their designated study abroad advisor to talk in depth about their decision to study abroad.
+Attending a Study Abroad 101 – a daily informational meeting led by UA peer advisors – is a great way to learn the basics.
+After this, students should meet one-on-one with their designated study abroad advisor to talk in depth about their decision to study abroad.

 FERPA is an acronym for the Family Educational Rights and Privacy Act (also referred to as the Buckley Amendment) and is a federal law designed to: Protect the privacy of student education records.
 FERPA establishes the right of students to inspect and review their education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 Click here to learn more about how this applies to your student at The University of Alabama.